khushi1033/black-jack/README.md

 * You must store each round of play in the MongoDB database (i.e. who won and what the winning hand is).
 You will then use this data to service the GET request that returns how many times the Dealer and the Player have won.
 * Your data model, schema, JSON structure, etc are yours to design and make.
 But you must comment and explain this in your code and your video.

-### Other considerations
-* You can write Raw HTML files instead if you wish.
-Just replace the pug files to an HTML file in the route.
-* You should not need to reload the page once it loads for the first time.
-Everything should be done by using JavaScript to change and update the DOM.
-Whem the game restarts, you chould clear the DOM to the start state of the game, and continue from there.
-Do not reload the webpage to play another game.
-* You can use Semantic UI, or any other CSS library if you wish.
-You can update these in the layout.pug file in the views directory.
-* Some features in Semantic UI will require jQuery and SemanticUI.js.
-You can import these from cdnjs [https://cdnjs.cloudflare.com/ajax/libs/semantic-ui/2.4.1/semantic.min.js](https://cdnjs.cloudflare.com/ajax/libs/semantic-ui/2.4.1/semantic.min.js)
-* You should use regular JS to update and change the DOM, not jQuery.
-* You can use any feature in Semantic UI (or similar CSS Library) that you would find useful.
-* You will need to make a 5-minute video describing your code and attach a link to it to this README.
-* You will need to find an image for the back of the cards of your deck.
-This can be anything you want.
-* A simple example of CSS Animations using movements can be found [here](https://jsfiddle.net/h7tuehmo/3/)
-* More details on CSS animations can also be found [here](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations)

 ### Install and Run
 You must have node.js running on your machine.
 Once you have cloned this project you can run `npm install` to install all the packages for this project.
 Then running `npm run dev` will run the dev version of this code, which will run this project with nodemon.
 Nodemon auto-restarts the node server every time you make a change to a file.
 Very helpful when you are writing and testing code.